hoai-nguyen/flask-okta/README.md

 > Requires Python version 3.6.0 or higher.

-Please find the sample that fits your use-case from the table below.
+Note: Please find the sample that fits your use-case from the table below.

 | Sample                                  | Description |
 |-----------------------------------------|-------------|